VuJustin/CS160-Project-Group-6/README.txt

 To Start Server:
-Go to server folder and put in command line: node --env-file=config.env servernfig.env server
+Go to server folder and put in command line: node --env-file=config.env server

 To start Client:
 Go to client folder and put in command line: npm run dv